 - To use your connections for prospecting, search for the person you want to reach, and see how you are connected.
 Rather than use the LinkedIn tools, though, pick up the phone and call your connection.

-- Check in once a day.
+- Check in at least briefly once a day.
 Be sociable, share business-related updates, comment on other people’s updates.

 Anita also told the group that company pages are underused, and this is also a good option if you don’t have a website.
 If you add a company page, link it to your personal page under websites.
 Anita considers Microsoft an example of a company page done well.